12.40 PAVEMENT SURFACE REPAIR

 With a caliper, measure ten representative samples of "chips" or "fins."
 Average must fall in range specified in Specification 2532 according to the aggregate type.
 You may be able to measure "chips" left on pavement surface or break off standing "fins" to obtain a sample.
 Land areas should be checked once per day per machine for each type of aggregate ground.
 Measurements should not be taken on horizontal curves.

 With a tire gauge, measure texture depth at six places across width of grinding head.
 Depth measurement spot should be visually selected to be representative of texture depth in that portion of grinding head.
-For pavements and bridge decks, the target depth is 1/8 inch (3.18 mm).
+For pavements, the target depth is 1/8 inch.
 Depth measurements should be based on an average of a minimum of six measurements across the ground width for one pass.
-The average of the six measurements should be between 1/16 inch and 3/16 inch (1.59 mm and 4.77 mm).
+The average of the six measurements should be between 1/16 inch and 3/16 inch.
+For bridge decks, the range of acceptable depth is 1/8 inch to ¼ inch.
 Texture depth should be checked at least twice per day per machine.

 Texture depth is a function of land area and aggregate type.
 Both land area and texture depth must be in specified ranges to be in compliance.
 If texture depth is outside the specified range, the land area should be adjusted within specified range.
 Insufficient texture will result in reduced longevity of friction number improvement.
 Excessive texture depth will result in a harsh appearance and some complaints may be received about vehicle handling.
 Mechanical removal of high fins may be permitted, but is intended for small areas.
 It is not intended as a loophole for not generally producing the specified texture.
 If too coarse a texture is being produced, the grinding head needs to be restacked using thinner spacers.